Bonds: no risk, no return

 Forecasts: base interest rates and government bond yields (in %)

-Berenberg and consensus forecasts compared, figures for the end of 2025 and mid-2026
+Berenberg and consensus forecasts compared, figures for mid and end of 2026

 Source: Bloomberg.